patrykchodur/inzynierka_template/README.md

 At the end of the process, the offset should be returned from the function, indicating number of consumed bytes.
 It should be equal to the total length of the packet.

+## Further reading

+To expand the knowledge about writing dissectors, 3 files from the Wiresharks *doc* directory can be used:
+- *README.dissector* - a deeper description of writing dissectors.
+- *README.heuristic* - a tutorial about writing heuristic dissectors.
+- *README.plugins* - a tutorial about writing a plugin.